Psychiatric Emergency Services

 • Reduced in-house stress due to few after-hours calls

-• Pay-as-you-go, just-in-time increase in capacity to meet nearly any surge in demand
+• Pay-as-you-go, just-in-time increase in staffing to meet nearly any surge in demand

 • Avoid seclusion, restraint, forced medication, staff and patient injuries and elopements